Bedale

 Bedale is a Town in the county of North Yorkshire.

-There are a number of ruins near Bedale including Bolton Abbey, Byland Abbey, Norton Tower (ruin), Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Trig Point on Warrendale Knotts.
+Bedale's best nearby ruins can be found at Bolton Abbey, Byland Abbey, Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Rievaulx Abbey, Norton Tower (ruin), and Fountains Abbey (ruin).

-Bedale's best nearby villages can be found at Pool-in-Wharfedale, Askrigg, Hardraw, West Burton, Bainbridge, Aysgarth, and Malham.
+Bedale's best nearby cities can be found at York, and Ripon.

 Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement are some of Bedale best limestone pavements to visit near Bedale.

-There are a number of historic buildings near Bedale including York Minster, Marton House, Norton Tower (ruin), Church of St Peter - Rylstone, Culloden Tower, and Beggar’s Bridge.
+There are a number of historic buildings near Bedale including York Minster, Culloden Tower, Marton House, Norton Tower (ruin), Church of St Peter - Rylstone, and Beggar’s Bridge.

-There are a number of castles near Bedale including Skipton Castle, Richmond Castle, and Bolton Castle.
+Castles to visit near Bedale include Skipton Castle, Richmond Castle, and Bolton Castle.

 There are a number of parks near Bedale including Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.

-Don't miss Fountains Abbey and Studley Royal Water Garden's gardens if visiting the area around Bedale.
+Don't miss Grassington Lead Mines's old mines if visiting the area around Bedale.

 Bedale History